Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 - Latest version made a great step towards more performance (those ugly metamorphs Dudes have disappeared) and version 2.0 (HTMLBars) promise to manipulate DOM elements vs strings (as with handlebars)

+### NOT THAT COOL points

+- logic is **very** limited here.
+Okay, right, 99% of the logic should be made inside controllers, but sometimes we lack some tools and logic features to handle presentation logic that have nothing to do inside our application code, our models nor our controllers.
+When we say that logic is limited it is even a `AND` or `OR` condition in a `if` statement that is not possible.
+In fact, controllers are currently more "presenters" than controllers because they embed both application logic and presentation logic.

 ## Ember data

 ### COOL POINTS
-  + Various adapters for various ways to use it (wanna use fixtures ?
+  + Various adapters for multiple usage ways (wanna use fixtures?
 Use fixtureAdapter.
-Want to use firebase ?
+Want to use firebase?
 Download the firebase adapter, configure and run with a great smile, otherwise stay with the RESTAdapter)
   + Various methods to easily manage models and records
   + Records flags (isNew, isDirty, isSaving, etc....)

 ### NOT THAT COOL points
-  Unleash the kraken!!
-  - very opinionated.
-Too opinionated maybe?
-No option could be passed to `save()` etc..
+  - **very** opinionated (too opinionated?).
+No option could be passed to `save()` and other methods, virtually impossible to extend
-  - pagination is still an issue for us
+  - pagination is still an issue for us today
-  - implements JSON API, but partially!
+  - follow and implements JSON API standard, but partially!
   - lot of monkey patching (if your API is not 100% ember-data compatible)
   - problems with socket.io, updating a model that is not already in collection?
-  - other bullshit things?

-  => plan in near future to throw it and re-implement something more modular like we have on Backbone?
+We'd really like to have some time soon to look to that more deeply and consider not using ember data and find / create a data layer more modulable.

 ## Internationalization

 We tried [ember-i18n](https://github.com/jamesarosen/ember-i18n) that was a good start but did not embrace fully gettext philosophy.
-We had a look to [Jed](slexaxton.github.io/Jed/) and [i18nnext](http://i18next.com/) or [format.js](http://formatjs.io/) but there were too complex, shipped too many unecessary features, or did not follow gettext standards, so we came with our own tiny plugin [ember-gettext](https://github.com/Wisembly/ember-gettext).
+We had a look to [Jed](slexaxton.github.io/Jed/), [i18nnext](http://i18next.com/) or [format.js](http://formatjs.io/) but there were too complex, shipped too many unecessary features, or did not follow gettext standards.
+So we came with our own tiny plugin [ember-gettext](https://github.com/Wisembly/ember-gettext).
 We'll make in the near future a more complete post about internationalization and gettext / Poedit standards and phylosophy.

 ## Tests